neptune-ai/neptune-r/README.md

                     api_token="NEPTUNE_API_TOKEN")
 ```

-This code creates a Run in the project of your choice.
-This will be your gateway to log metadata to Neptune.
+This code creates a run in the specified project.
+This will be your gateway to logging metadata to Neptune.

 You need to pass your credentials (project and API token) to the `neptune_init()` method.
 You can also set the API token globally: